Loops allow you to execute SAS statements repeatedly, reducing the number of code lines.

 The TO clause specifies the stop value.
 The stop value is the last index value that executes the DO loop.

-Optionally, a BY clause may establish an increment value for the index variable.
-In most instances, you'd desire that the 'DO' loop increments by a unit for every iteration.
+The optional BY clause specifies an increment value for the index variable.
+Typically, you want the DO loop to increment by 1 for each iteration.

 If you do not specify a BY clause, the default increment value is 1.